tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Shops/shops.md

 ## Overview

-The Shops provides functionality for FiveM resources.
+The Shops module provides retail and commercial systems for item purchasing, selling, and store management.

 ## FinalizeCheckOut (Client)